High-value, high-risk and vital public records

 - licences, leases, or permits which enable the public authority to operate or perform a particular action

-- insurance records
+- insurance public records

 - infrastructure plans, operational policies and procedures

-- records protecting the legal and financial rights of clients for which the public authority is responsible.
+- public records protecting the legal and financial rights of clients for which the public authority is responsible.

-Vital records may be temporary or permanent and exist in any format (e.g. physical, digital, audiovisual tapes, microfiche).
+Vital public records may be temporary or permanent and exist in any format (e.g. physical, digital, audiovisual tapes, microfiche).

-You can use a number of approaches to identify vital records including:
+You can use a number of approaches to identify vital public records including:

-- reviewing the disaster management or business continuity plan for activities and records needed during or after an exceptional event
+- reviewing the disaster management or business continuity plan for activities and public records needed during or after an exceptional event

 - reviewing risk assessments